loathers/chrono-collector/README.md

 <img src="https://user-images.githubusercontent.com/8014761/195185013-bbf800ee-e1ee-4ceb-8428-38e0f394769b.png" alt="chrono logo" style="width: 50%;">

+**NOTE** Time Twitching Tower came back on November 28th of 2023.
+Yay!
+We don't know if this is still the best way to farm TTT.
+Boo!
+Use at your own risk

 **Chrono Collector** (also known as "chrono" is a script meant to help [Kingdom of Loathing](https://www.kingdomofloathing.com/) players efficiently farm Chroners within the Time Twitching Tower.

 To install, run the following command on an up-to-date [KolMafia](https://github.com/kolmafia/kolmafia) version: